jassuwu/college8/20XWAQ - COMPUTER FORENSICS/Notes/0Introduction.md

 ## Disk duplicator

 A disk duplicator, also known as a forensic duplicator, is a tool used in computer forensics investigations.
-It creates an exact copy of a storage device, preserving the integrity of the original data1.
+It creates an exact copy of a storage device, preserving the integrity of the original data.
 This process is sometimes referred to as bitwise duplication, sector copying, or physical imaging

 Different options: